angular/universal/DOCUMENTATION.md

 > Notice this is how you'd normally create this file. **There isn't anything "Universal" here**.

+One thing we need to notice here is all of these imported "modules" we're adding.
+Keep these in mind, because as even the first one suggests (**BrowserModule**), these are dependency injected modules that the "Browser" needs.
+Later, we're going to be doing a very similar thing for the server, except we'll be injected **different** modules for some of these things.

+    BrowserModule, HttpModule, JsonpModule
+    // ^ These are all modules related to the Browser

+So here is an example browser NgModule file:

 ```
+  // This is just an example

   // Angular Core Modules
   import { NgModule }                 from '@angular/core';